What Does a VPN Hide? (And the Things It Can’t Hide)

 1. Hide your IP address

-While IP addresses are necessary for online communication between different devices, they also pose privacy and security risks.
+While IP addresses are necessary for online communication between devices, they pose privacy and security risks.
 For instance, a hacker may be able to expose sensitive information or personal data using your IP address.

-Fortunately, a primary feature of a VPN is to route your internet traffic through another device that has a different IP address — effectively hiding your real IP address.
-Other online privacy tools, such as firewalls, might not offer this same functionality.
+Fortunately, a primary feature of a VPN is to route your internet traffic through a server that has a different IP address, effectively hiding your real IP address.

 2. Secure your connection